 - Environmental auditing and management systems

-- Ethical investment
+- Ethical investment and banking

 - Workers' rights

 Each university's scores across all categories are combined, with some categories carrying more weight than others.
 An overall total percentage is calculated, and the higher the total percentage, the higher the ranking.

 These are the 10 most sustainable universities in the UK: